Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Introduction

 The search for a reliable set of observables to probe the geometry of simplicial manifolds, allowing the exploration and characterization of the phase diagram, has become one of the central pursues of the Causal Dynamical Triangulations (CDT)~\cite{cdt_report,cdt_review19} program of Quantum Gravity in recent years.

-This has led to the introduction of new observables and techniques, many of which are based on the dual graph representation of simplicial manifolds, where geometric information is encoded in the adjacency relations between the elementary units of volume called simplexes.
+This has led to the introduction of new observables and techniques, many of which are based on the dual graph representation of simplicial manifolds, where geometric information is encoded in the adjacency relations between the elementary units of volume, called simplices.
 To mention a few, Hausdorff~\cite{precdt_ambjorn_hausdorff,cdt_ambjorn_hausdorff_spectral} and spectral dimensions~\cite{edt_spectral_dim,diffproc,cdt_spectral_dim} are built from processes taking place on the graph dual to CDT triangulations, but also other quantities like the spectrum of the Laplace matrix of graphs dual to CDT spatial slices~\cite{lbstruct,lbrunning}, and the recently proposed quantum Ricci curvature~\cite{cdt_quantum_Ricci_curv,cdt_quantum_Ricci_curv_round}, are based on dual graphs constructions.

-These observables have been proven to be unquestionably valuable in capturing some relevant geometric property of simplicial manifolds.
-However, the graph-theoretical representation on which they have been encoded present some limitations and turns out not to be actually a faithful representation of the structure of the simplicial manifold, in some cases, failing to detect important large scales features in the geometries, as we will argue in Section~\ref{subsec:supr}.
+These observables have been proven to be unquestionably valuable in capturing some relevant geometric properties of simplicial manifolds.
+In particular, observables built from the dual graph representation are given the same geometric intepretation as the ones defined using the space of functions on the piecewise continuous manifolds.
+Therefore, as the main goal of the present work, we find interesting to investigate how these graph-theoretical representations compare with the representations of observables on the same simplicial manifolds from which they are built from, at least at the larger scales.

-In order to address and solve the issues of the dual graph representation we propose the family of Finite Element Methods (FEM), which, besides being backed by well-grounded mathematical framework~\cite{fem_allairebook,fem_hughesbook,fem_strangbook,fem_taylorbook,fem_babuska}, in its generality, allows also to properly represent things like local observables, coupling terms with other fields or with higher derivative metric terms in the action.
-Finite element methods are not new in physics, and have been employed to describe a huge variety of circumstances: indeed, FEM is one of the main tools of multiphysics simulations~\cite{fem_multiphysics_modeling,fem_analapps}, and found also recent applications in lattice quantum field theory~\cite{fem_Brower_phi4,fem_Brower_phi4_II}.
+In order to proceed in this direction, we propose the family of Finite Element Methods (FEM), which, besides being backed by well-grounded mathematical framework~\cite{fem_allairebook,fem_hughesbook,fem_strangbook,fem_taylorbook,fem_babuska}, in its generality, allows also to properly represent things like local observables, coupling terms with other fields or with higher derivative metric terms in the action.
+Finite element methods are not new in physics, and have been employed to model a huge variety of circumstances: indeed, FEM is one of the main tools of multiphysics simulations~\cite{fem_multiphysics_modeling,fem_analapps}, and found also recent applications in lattice quantum field theory~\cite{fem_Brower_phi4,fem_Brower_phi4_II}.
+The FEM framework has many similarities with the Discrete Exterior Calculus (DEC), which has been recently investigated in CDT to study approximate Killing symmetries~\cite{Brunekreef:2020red} and tensorial Laplacian spectra~\cite{Reitz:2022dbj}.